Be among the first to publish in Work in the Global Economy.

 The core criteria for acceptance for publication in WGE are academic rigour and critical conceptualisation.
 Eligible articles should bring new empirical insights that advance analysis in theoretical or empirical directions.
 They should address the profound changes taking place in economy and society that impact on work and employment.
 Contributions should advance research agendas and aim to be at the forefront of analytical and policy debates exploring issues such as digitalisation, automation, climate change and global health crisis as sites of contestation and transformation.

-The first two issues will be published in May and October 2021.
+The first two issues will be published as a double launch issue in October 2021.
 WGE

 will be available online.
 We will seek ranking in the Social Sciences, Organisational Behaviour and Human Resource Management, Economics, Econometrics and Finance, Sociology and Political Science categories of SSCI at the earliest opportunity.